 2012: Carolyne spends all of her time raising her beloved son Gabriel, in the beautiful rural deset of Arizona.
 She lives completely off the grid, and drives a car which runs on vegetable oil.
 Although she works tirelessly to assemble a case attempting to seek justice for those who acted without authority and with complete indifference for the welfare of her animals in 2009, Carolyne is still unable to find a lawyer who will work on a contingency basis.
 She is left with no choice but to move on and let go of the past without any real closure -- something already very familiar to her.

-EVER ONWARD: For several years, Carolyne remained absent from the world of music.
-During her time as a caregiver, she had developed chronic arthritis in both of her hands, which made playing difficult and painful.
-However, in August of 2012 a much-needed ray of hope would finally emerge from underneath the door she thought had been closed forever.
+EVER ONWARD: For several years, Carolyne remains absent from the world of music.
+During her time as a caregiver, she had developed chronic arthritis in both of her hands, which makes playing difficult and painful.
+However, in August of 2012 a much-needed ray of hope finally emerges from underneath the door she thought had been closed forever.

-With the help of a naturopathic doctor named Yvonne Skinner, herself a guitarist in the nearby town of Wilcox, Carolyne learned that she had a severe allergy to gluten.
-Eliminating this completely from her diet, the inflammation and pain subsided to the point where she was able to play music once more.
-This was clearly music to the ears of her many fans all over the world, and nothing short of a miracle.
+With the help of a naturopathic doctor named Yvonne Skinner, herself a guitarist in the nearby town of Wilcox, Carolyne learns that she has a severe allergy to gluten.
+Eliminating this completely from her diet, the inflammation and pain subsides to the point where she is able to play music once more.
+This is clearly music to the ears of her many fans all over the world, and nothing short of a miracle.

-"ACROSS THE RIVER", was released on October 21st of 2013, and is available from Amazon Germany, France, Italy, Spain, and the UK.
+"ACROSS THE RIVER", is released on October 21st of 2013, and is available from Amazon Germany, France, Italy, Spain, and the UK.
 You can also download it on Amazon or on iTunes.

 In January of 2014, Carolyne completes her third tour of Italy.
 She is backed by popular Italian artist Daniele Tenca , and his superb Working Class Band.
 The tour is a great success, and her audience in Italy contines to grow.